JanZaion/cosmic-deals-portal/SETUP.md

 This version of the portal includes significant security enhancements:

 - **No Client-Side Exposure**: Sensitive configuration like Azure AD client IDs, tenant IDs, and Dynamics URLs are no longer exposed to the client-side JavaScript bundle
+- **Staged Authentication**: Dynamics configuration is only fetched after successful authentication, ensuring sensitive endpoints are never exposed to unauthenticated users
 - **Server-Side Configuration**: All sensitive configuration is handled server-side using Next.js API routes
 - **Runtime Configuration**: Configuration is fetched securely at runtime rather than being embedded in the build
 - **Better Compliance**: Meets security best practices by keeping sensitive data on the server